As most of you know by now, I’ve had a heck of a year. Not only has my body taken a beating, but my poor garden has as well.

-Yet the burgundy foliage from the ‘Shaina’ and ‘Bloodgood’ Japanese maples and the chartreuse blades of carex ‘Everillo’ provide plenty of pizzazz.
+Yet the burgundy foliage from the ‘Shaina’ and ‘Bloodgood’ Japanese maples combined with the chartreuse blades of carex ‘Everillo’ provide plenty of pizzazz.

 One of my very favorite abutilons is ‘Nabob’, winding up and through my ‘Sally Holmes’ rose.

 A new addition to my garden this year is the ‘Mystic Magenta’ crape myrtle, sent to me by Black Diamond Blooms.

 Just look at the burgundy foliage, which hasn’t faded one bit in the 5 months that I’ve had this plant.

 The little starry white flowers of the Wood Aster are like a foamy wave, crashing over the edge of this raised bed.

 They’re tiny and too many to count, but the sheer number of them makes quite an impact when viewed from a distance.

-Reduced water bills, low-maintenance plants that have thrived despite zero coddling from me, drought-tolerant plants that really are drought-tolerant – I’m happy to say that both my garden and my body have officially beaten cancer!
+Reduced water bills, low-maintenance plants that have thrived with zero coddling from me, drought-tolerant plants that really are drought-tolerant – I’m happy to say that both my garden and my body have officially beaten cancer!

 In a very related side-note, I’m thrilled to announce my good friend Jenny Peterson’s new book The Cancer Survivor’s Garden Companion that will be available this coming January.

 For a few more days (until the end of October), you can pre-order her book through our friend’s link above with 20% of Jenny’s proceeds along with all affiliate proceeds to be donated to fund metastatic breast cancer research.
-Thank you, Jenny!